UN warns of ‘unacceptable’ level of violence against aid workers

-The United Nations on Monday condemned the “unacceptable” level of violence becoming commonplace against humanitarian workers, a record 280 of whom were killed worldwide in 2023.
+The United Nations on Monday condemned “unacceptable” levels of violence that are now commonplace against humanitarian workers after a record 280 were killed worldwide in 2023.

 And it warned that the Israel-Hamas war in Gaza is potentially fueling even higher numbers of such deaths this year.